DecisionsDev/odm-rpa-decisionbot-tutorial/README.md

 # ODM RPA Decision Bot Tutorial

-This tutorial describes how to create and invoke an IBM ODM Decision Bot for IBM RPA with Automation Anywhere.
+This tutorial describes step-by-step how to create an IBM ODM Decision Bot for IBM RPA with Automation Anywhere from an existing Decision Service.

 ## Table of Contents